-Key project Explanation Cost Funding source Time period

-Tupua Construction of a new \$79.9M Around 30% 2022 - 2026

-Horo Nuku shared path between through debt

-Windy Point and Point and the rest

-Howard to provide safer of funding

-walking and cycling and provided by

-construction of a new Waka Kotahi/

-sea wall to improve the NZTA and

-resilience of the road.
-Crown

-Infrastructure

-Partners
+Key project Explanation Cost Funding source Time period Tupua Horo Nuku Construction of a new shared path between \$79.9M Around 30% through debt 2022 - 2026 Windy Point and Point Howard to provide safer and the rest walking and cycling and construction of a new provided by Waka Kotahi/ sea wall to improve the resilience of the road.
+NZTA and Crown Infrastructure Partners with a high level of safety and a low level of delays, ensure footpaths are smooth and free of hazards, and provide cycle lanes which give separation from heavy traffic.